SMAshhar/ChatGPT-clone/README.md

+# How to Start:

+Download the all the files.

 Install streamlit by:
 `pip install streamlit`

 Install openai by:
 `pip install openai`

+In the ".env" file, replace the OPENAI_API_KEY with your apikey.
+If you dont have one, you can get it from: https://platform.openai.com/api-key.

-add your apikey to the ".env" file and just as in the example and run:
+After this, just open a terminal in the folder and run:
 `streamlit run chatgpt.py`